1. SawsReviewed

 Things To Reconsider

-The motor, while efficient, isn’t designed for heavy loads.
-Pushing it too hard can slow down cuts and reduce overall efficiency.
+The cutting depth is limited, so it can’t handle very thick materials or heavy framing tasks.
+The motor, while efficient, isn’t designed for prolonged heavy-duty use—pushing it too hard can slow cuts and reduce performance.

 Final Thoughts